fricciardi/datetime2/docs/interface.rst

    Register the class ``InterfaceClass`` to the corresponding :mod:`datetime2` base class, accessing it with the ``access_attribute`` attribute.
-If ``access_attribute`` is already defined, an :exc:`AttributeError` exception is generated.
-If ``access_attribute`` is not a valid identifier, a :exc:`ValueError` exception is generated.
+If ``access_attribute`` is already defined, an :exc:`AttributeError` exception is raised.
+If ``access_attribute`` is not a valid identifier, a :exc:`ValueError` exception is raised.

-   ``InterfaceClass`` must have the non-default constructor and conversion method listed above, otherwise a :exc:`TypeError` exception is generated.
+   ``InterfaceClass`` must have the non-default constructor and conversion method listed above, otherwise a :exc:`TypeError` exception is raised.

 Inner workings